alphagov/govuk-frontend/docs/contributing/coding-standards/component-options.md

 ## Allowing options to be passed through the `initAll` function

-Usually, teams will not be individually initialising components.
+Often, teams will not be individually initialising components.
 Instead, GOV.UK Frontend ships with an `initAll` function, which searches the page for instances of components and automatically initialises them.

 In `src/govuk/all.mjs`, update the component's `new` class to pass through a nested configuration object.
 The nested object should use the component's name converted to camelCase (for example, the 'Character Count' component becomes `characterCount`).